whitneyburton/portfolios/students/1602/20160428-alireza-andersen-m1.markdown

 #### E: Peer & Instructor Feedback
 * 4 Student has a significant positive impact on the learning and spirit of the people around them.

+### Notes

+* did mini project on own
+* encouraged Ali to scope down big vision and focus on small pieces
+* don't go down rabbit holes!

+### Outcome

+Pending -- Will have conversation with M3 instructors Friday morning.